polifonia-project/registry_app/README.md

  * ensure you have [Vagrant](https://www.vagrantup.com/downloads.html)
  * clone the repository
  * cd into the repository and run ```vagrant up```
+   - The first time this command will take longer, as the underlying virtual machine needs to be downloaded and provisioned.
+The second time, the provisioning is skipped and the runtime is much faster.
  * access your web browser at [http://localhost:8080](http://localhost:8080)
  * follow the instructions for [customization](#customize)
+ * If you change the configuration or update the git repository, [reload the running vagrant](https://www.vagrantup.com/docs/cli/reload)
+    - ```vagrant reload```

 See section [Setup](#setup) for detail on how to change default ports.